 Like all home improvements and repairs, some methods work better than others.
 On the other hand, some methods seem to hardly work at all.
 In fact, at Foundation Repair of CA, we find that many of our foundation repair jobs are actually just fixing the unsuccessful repairs of other contractors.

 Based on our experiences throughout California, here are three "fixes" that we do NOT recommend:

-A complete foundation replacement in Santa Cruz.
+A complete foundation replacement in Richmond.
 The house is placed on temporary supports while the foundation is excavated and replaced.

 To completely replace your home's foundation, the soil will have to be removed from around your home and your home will be jacked up and placed on temporary supports.